 What surprised you the most during the process of crafting the Blossoms album?

 The significant factor that was most surprising was during the phase of listening back to the outputs of the neural network when we listened back to the many hours of raw audio that had been synthesised.
 It was clear there were iterations of the system as it was learning to form basic sounds and structures from the data, and then toward the end of this learning, it eventually arrived at a very refined and accurate assemblage of the source material.

 It was actually within the middle of this cognitive development that we found the most intriguing results, a space where the sonics felt like they had grown beyond basic forms but had yet not arrived at a familiar reinterpretation of the source material.

 In this middle phase was a sense of something still becoming or unfurling, a system in a moment of growth that had a particularly uncanny and almost biological sense to it.
 It was very much these moments within the production process that was the most unexpected and proved to be the elements that brought the central sense of life and evolutionary potential to the album.

 What would you say is the ideal environment for someone to experience the Blossoms album in?

-The album is available in a recorded format for general release, and alongside this, we will be presenting a live version of Blossoms that will begin touring in October.
+The album is available in a recorded format for general release, and alongside this, we will be presenting a live version of Blossoms that will begin touring in October at the Unsound festival.